cabforum/servercert/docs/BR.md

 OCSP Responder certificates MUST NOT be CA certificates.
 The issuing CA may indicate this one of two ways: by omission of the `basicConstraints` extension, or through the inclusion of a `basicConstraints` extension that sets the `cA` boolean to FALSE.

+OCSP Responder certificates MUST NOT be CA certificates.
+The issuing CA may indicate this one of two ways: by omission of the `basicConstraints` extension, or through the inclusion of a `basicConstraints` extension that sets the `cA` boolean to FALSE.
+When using DER encoding, the encoded value of a `BasicConstraints` sequence is an empty SEQUENCE, as DEFAULT values are not encoded.

 | __Field__           | __Description__ |
 | ---                 | ------- |
 | `cA`                | MUST be FALSE |